B2B Marketing Attribution for Beginners

 Self- and sales-reported sources identify where demand was created.
 UTM parameters show where that demand was captured.

 Defining attribution rules is a manual process.
-The rest should be automated.
-That’s where the following master prompt comes into play.
+Everything else should be automated.
+That’s where the following master prompt comes in.

 Capture UTM parameters on your website and integrate them into your CRM